georgizk/ims-release/docs/apispec.md

 Name | Type | Description
 -----|------|------------
+error | string | Error string
-releases | `[{"id": integer, "identifier": string, "scanlator": string, "status": string, "releasedOn": string, "version": integer}]` | An array of objects containing information about releases
+result | Release[] | An array containing all of the project's releases

 ### Create a new release